CLA-C/autocomplete-test/README.md

 The app call the open API at [www.omdbapi.com](http://www.omdbapi.com/) to get movie data.
 While this is convenient since no complex authentication is required, there are a few limitations:
  * Maximum of 10 results per call
  * Little customization of search (just full word search on title)
+ * Some "weird" result titles :)

+## Browser Compatibility
+Tested (briefly) with the latest versions of Firefox, Chrome and Edge.